coatyio/coaty-swift/docs/DeveloperGuide.md

 ```
+___
 ## Additional resources

 We would like to point you to additional resources if you want to dig deeper into CoatySwift and Coaty itself.

-* [Source Code Documentation]() **TODO: missing links** - This auto generated source code documentation provides you
+* [Source Code Documentation](../swiftdoc/index.html) - The auto generated source code documentation.
+You can auto generate it as well, check out the [Contributing](CONTRIBUTING.md) document for more information.
 * [Xcode Quick Help](https://developer.apple.com/library/archive/documentation/Xcode/Reference/xcode_markup_formatting_ref/SymbolDocumentation.html) - When you are directly writing the code and wondering what a certain function does.

 The following resources are part of Coaty JS, but the CoatySwift API aims to be as close as possible to the reference implementation.
 Therefore, we suggest checking out these resources as well: